splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-dead-mans-snitch-integration.rst

 .. image:: images/kb-dms-integration-url.png

-You’ll be redirected back to the integrations page where your routing key appears as a Configured Integration.
+You'll be redirected back to the integrations page where your routing key appears as a Configured Integration.
 Snitches will now automatically trigger incidents within On-Call.
 Test the integration with fake incidents to make sure it works.